kailash-manasarovar/statement/docs/timeline/2022/october.md

 - Christine pushes into the conversation very quickly and says, no no no, you can't go to Angela's hairdresser.
 - It's very strange indeed.
 - Was Angela also being sedated for porn and going regularly to hair and make-up?
+- Angela complains she is getting dizzy spells, and is wobbly on her feet all the time.
+- She goes to her GP and they never help her, and her symptoms continue.

 ## Cindy